canonical/mir/doc/getting_and_using_mir.md

 ## Getting Mir on Ubuntu

-On Ubuntu the latest Mir release is available from the Mir team's "release PPA".
-We recommend always using the latest release, but if you don't wish to use the PPA, there will be also a release of Mir in the Ubuntu archive, but some things may not work as described here.

-To add the PPA to your system:

-    sudo add-apt-repository --update ppa:mir-team/release

 You can install the Mir examples along with the Mir graphics drivers as follows:

     sudo apt install mir-demos mir-graphics-drivers-desktop